 The Citizen Eco-Drive ProMaster is another watch that utilizes the brand’s Eco-Drive power system in which it can charge on its own using either natural or artificial light so that you never have to rely on batteries ever again.
 It even self-winds on its own without you ever having to touch anything.

 It comes with a 200-depth meter with a 7M depth display.
 And 8-hour pusher maximum depth, autostart dive mode, and power reserve indicator that complements a diver’s or swimmer’s needs.
 The stainless steel case perfectly complements the black dial and black polyurethane strap.

 The dial features a round face with an analog display and a gloss finish.
 It was made with a rubber band, protected by a scratch-resistant mineral crystal, and is ideal for outdoor applications.
 It’s also anti-reflective so you won’t encounter any glares that could obstruct your vision.

 5: Seiko Men’s Automatic Analog Watch

 Seiko Automatic Analog Watch features some of the finest combinations of Japanese meet Western engineering.
 It is a common favorite among watch owners due to its affordable price, but also its state-of-the-art features and functions.

-Dive watches like this is especially handy for recreational scuba diving and other water-based activities in general.
+Dive watches like this are especially handy for recreational scuba diving and other water-based activities in general.
 This makes sense as the watch is certified to ISO 6425 which is the standard for diving watches.
 It boasts a sporty look and can withstand water depths of 660 ft.

-It’s also eco-friendly as the brand uses Lumi Brite luminescent paint is completely toxic-free and healthy for both the wearers and the environment.
+It’s also eco-friendly as the brand uses Lumi Brite luminescent paint that is completely toxic-free and healthy for both the wearers and the environment.